-Executives may also be granted RSUs, PSUs, Options, and Compensation Shares under our LTIP guidelines.
-We believe that the mix of these incentive formats provides the best vehicle to attract and retain employees.
-Through these incentive alternatives, employees are given an opportunity to participate in our future success and are aligned with the interests of our shareholders.
+Executives may also be granted RSUs, PSUs, Options, and Compensation Shares under our LTIP guidelines and pursuant to our Option Plan, respectively.
+We believe that the mix of these incentive formats provides the best vehicle to attract and retain personnel.
+Through these incentive alternatives, eligible employees are given an opportunity to participate in our future success and are aligned with the interests of our shareholders.

-The LTIP provides guidelines to the Board regarding the grant of Options, RSUs, PSUs and Compensation Shares, which are limited to key management positions that have responsibility for influencing our policy, strategy, and long-term performance.
+The LTIP and Option Plan provide respective guidelines to the Board regarding the grant of Options, RSUs, PSUs and Compensation Shares, which are limited to key management positions that have responsibility for influencing our policy, strategy, and long-term performance.
 The LTIP can be amended or suspended at any time at the Board's discretion.
 The Board can also amend award targets, change performance metrics, and revise the mix of award vehicles.

 The LTIP provides guidelines for calculating incentive target awards for eligible employees based on their positions, long-term potential, and long-term contributions to our success.
 Targets are based on an employee's base salary and are dependent on the employee's responsibilities and contribution to our long-term performance.
+Employees eligible for LTIP must take 20% of their award in the form of RSUs, but are given the opportunity to select Options, Compensation Shares and/or RSUs for the remaining 75% of their LTIP award in 25% increments.